SQE Assessment Regulations

 Subject to regulation 7.4, candidates have six years from the date they first sat an SQE assessment to sit the remaining SQE assessments.
 Candidates who still have further assessments to sit at the end of this six-year period, will need to reapply and previous passes will not be carried forward.

-Subject to Regulation 7.3, a candidate who fails FLK1 and/or FLK2 at the first attempt will have two further opportunities to take the assessment(s) they failed, (FLK1 and/or FLK2) within six years from the date they first sat an SQE assessment.
+Subject to Regulation 7.4, a candidate who fails FLK1 and/or FLK2 at the first attempt will have two further opportunities to take the assessment(s) they failed, (FLK1 and/or FLK2) within six years from the date they first sat an SQE assessment.
 Candidates who fail both FLK1 and FLK2 must retake them both in the same assessment window.
-If a candidate fails FLK1 and/or FLK2 three times during this six-year period they must wait until that six-year period expires before re-applying and previous passes will not be carried forward.
+If a candidate fails FLK1 and/or FLK2 three times during this six-year period they must wait until that six year period expires before reapplying and previous passes will not be carried forward.

-Where there are exceptional circumstances, candidates may apply to the SRA to extend the six-year period in Regulations 7.2 and/or 7.3.
+Where there are exceptional circumstances, candidates may apply to the SRA to extend the six year period in Regulations 7.1 and/or 7.2 and/or 7.3.
 Any extension that is granted by the SRA shall be for such period as the SRA determines.

 Candidates will not be permitted to resit an assessment they have passed in order to improve their marks under any circumstances.